bigolu/system-configurations/README.md

         `just initialize home-manager <config_name>` where `<config_name>` is any compatible config from the [config list](#configs).

-     2. Apply the Firefox `about:config` changes in `dotfiles/firefox-developer-edition/about-config-changes.txt`

    - macOS

      1. Apply a nix-darwin configuration by running